 The ARA Historical Novel Prize is open to all authors who are citizens or residents of Australia or New Zealand.
-Authors, publishers, or agents may submit books.
-This year entries for the Adult category must be submitted in its digital edition only.
-Entries for the CYA category will be accepted in both print and digital format.
-Works must be published between between 1 July 2021 and 30 June 2022 to be eligible.
+Authors, publishers, or agents may submit entries.
+Books must have first been published or released in Australia or New Zealand in English between 1 July 2022 and 30 June 2023.
 The history explored can be from any era or society across the world.

 The HNSA supports and promotes the writing, reading and publication of historical fiction across Australia and New Zealand.
 It is the third arm of the international Historical Novel Society.

 The ARA Historical Novel Prize has been made possible through the generous patronage of ARA Group.
-The ARA Group, and its Founder, Executive Chair and Chief Executive Officer, Edward Federman, are committed to supporting the arts and literature.
-They do this in a number of ways – as a Principal Partner of the Sydney Writers’ Festival and the Melbourne Writers Festival, as a Principal Partner of the National Institute of Dramatic Art, as a Principal Partner of the Monkey Baa Theatre, as a Key Partner of the Story Factory and as a sponsor of the Historical Novel Society Australia’s biennial conferences – and now as the sponsor of this very significant literary prize.
+The ARA Group, and its Founder, Executive Chair and Managing Director Edward Federman, are committed to supporting the arts and literature.
+They do this in a number of ways – as a Principal Partner of the Sydney Writers Festival, the Melbourne Writers Festival, the National Institute of Dramatic Art and the Monkey Baa Theatre, and as the Foundation Partner of the Historical Novel Society Australasia – and now as the sponsor of this very significant literary prize.